Fiction By F.T. Rea

 Approaching the 7-Eleven store Roscoe noticed a lone panhandler standing off to the left of the front doors.
 The tall man was thin and frail.
 He wore a lightweight denim jacket with a hooded sweatshirt underneath.
 Snot was frozen in his mustache.
 The whites of his heavy-lidded eyes were an unhealthy shade of red.

-During a time when Roscoe had run the Fan City Cinema, in the '70s, he had determined his policy should be to never in any way encourage panhandlers to hang around on the sidewalk in the neighborhood surrounding the theater.
+When Roscoe had run the Fan City Cinema, in the '70s, he had determined his policy should be to never in any way encourage panhandlers to hang around on the sidewalk in the neighborhood surrounding the theater.
 The rigid policy had lingered well after the comfortable job had faded into the mists.

 On this cold day it wasn’t easy for Roscoe to avert his eye from the poor soul’s trembling outstretched hand.
 Not hearing the desperate man’s hoarse plea for food money was impossible.
 When there are always so many lives to be saved in our midst, Roscoe wondered -- why do we have to go to the Middle East to save lives?